SpartanJ/eepp/README.md

   * Backend based module, this means that you can easily create a backend for the window/input handling.

-  * Currently supports SDL 1.2, SDL 2 and SFML as backends.
+  * Currently supports SDL 2 and SFML as backends.

-  * Clipboard support ( SDL 2 backend and partial support with SDL 1.2 ).
+  * Clipboard support ( SDL 2 backend ).

-  * Color hardware cursors ( SDL 2 fully supported, partial support with SDL 1.2 and SFML ).
+  * Color hardware cursors ( SDL 2 fully supported, partial support with SFML ).

   * Multiple windows